 Learn more about digital injection attacks →

 The threat of deepfakes is real, urgent, and growing: deepfake "face swap" attacks on identity verification systems increased 704% in 2023, according to some research.
-Here are just a few examples of deepfake attacks in the recent news:
+Here are just a few examples of recent deepfake attacks:

 Why Most Identity Verification Products are Vulnerable to Deepfake Attacks